 Babies and small children can get hot or cold much more easily than adults do and the smaller the baby the more careful we need to be with extremes of temperature.

 Check if your baby is getting too warm: The best way to check (without a thermometer) is to pop a couple of fingers down the back of their neck – they should feel warm and comfortable, not hot, sweaty or clammy.
-A baby with a sweaty back is probably the good sign that they don’t need so many layers!
+A baby with a sweaty back is a good sign that they don’t need so many layers!

 You can also check their face, hands and feet for colour and touch temperature.
 And their behaviour may also give you a clue – babies that are too hot often fuss or get agitated more easily.

 And finally, if you find you can’t keep your baby at a comfortable temperature in a sling during hot weather then consider limiting sling use in the middle or the day.
-Remember that in hot countries people tend to stay in the shade and rest during the hottest part of the day – if it’s too hot to be out then you may find it too hot to use a carrier, so have a sling siesta until it’s cool enough to go out again!
+Remember that in many countries people tend to stay in the shade and rest during the hottest part of the day – if it’s too hot to be out comfortably then you may find it too hot to use a carrier, so have a sling siesta until it’s cool enough to go out again!

 If you’ve got any questions about getting the most out of slings and carriers in different weather conditions, get in touch by emailing firstname.lastname@example.org or pop along to a drop-in Open Session and we’ll be happy to help!

-I know we will! xx
+Enjoy the lovely weather; I know we will! 😀 xx